cardstack/boxel/packages/runtime-common/QUICKSTART.md

     OPENAI_KEY=*** pnpm start
     ```

 ## Cleanup command

-At the root execute the following
+If you experience issues, you can start from scratch by running this command

 ```
 pnpm clear-caches